Checking Criminal Records in Germany

 INPOL: The German Electronic Police Information System

-INPOL is the German police information system, and it has been used since the 1970s.
+The Federal Central Criminal Register is not the sole database that stores information about criminal convictions.
+INPOL is the German police information system and has been used since the 1970s.
 It is an integrated system which allows the German police to update records efficiently and quickly.
-Once the information has been placed on INPOL, it is available to all others with access to Germany’s system.
-Those with access include local police authorities, customs officials and the federal police.
-These groups can check whether an individual has a criminal record in Germany, whether the police want them in Germany, what suspected offence they are wanted for, and whether they are a recognised member of a gang.
+Once the information has been placed on INPOL, it is available to local police authorities, customs officials and the federal police.
+These authorities can check whether an individual has a criminal record in Germany, whether the German police want them, what suspected offence they are sought for, and whether they are a recognised gang member.

 Checking INPOL: Criminal Records in Germany